mikebd/go-sharpen-blade/README.md

 * This repository is currently transitioning from a single `main.go` to multiple `cmd` packages

-## Vanilla Go
+## Minimal Third-Party Dependencies

-* This repository aims to minimize third-party library dependencies, allowing the author the most opportunity to idiomatically leverage the Standard Library.
+* This repository may minimize third-party library dependencies, but not obsessively so as a goal in itself.
+* Opportunities may be taken for learning or other purposes to implement functionality here that is available in third-party libraries.
+These may be replaced with third-party libraries in the future as needs and interest change or time allows.
 * Reusable code is extracted to [github.com/mikebd/go-util](https://github.com/mikebd/go-util)

 ## Running in Docker